gnudatalanguage/gdl/paper/paper.md

 The preferred and effective way to report requests for support, missing features or bugs present is through the GitHub issue tracker.

-To streamline handling of code contributions, pull requests on GitHub are preferred.
+To streamline review and incorporation of code contributions, pull requests on GitHub are preferred.
 All contributed code must comply with the `GDL` free and open source licensing terms.

 # Design and dependencies